biouno/biouno.github.io/_posts/2020-02-02-Advanced-Cross-Project Linking-of-Jenkins-Artifacts.md

 ## A build reference example

-We willl demonstrate linking a data-source build with a metadata build using an example.
+We will demonstrate linking a data-source build with a metadata build using an example.

 Let's assume that we have two data-source Jenkins projects (jobs), DSR_A and DSR_B, and a ANL analysis parametrized project that uses as inputs the artifacts generated from DSR_A and DSR_B.